 The pay uplift means that I will see a reduction in take home pay, due to my pension contributions increasing.
 Is the BMA aware of this, and what is being done about it?

-Currently in the NHS pension scheme, there is a significant increase from tier 4 to tier 5 pension contributions.
+Currently in the NHS scheme, there is a significant increase from tier 4 to tier 5 pension contributions.
 The BMA have been lobbying for various changes to the pension system for many months, including for a flatter contribution structure and for the removal of the higher two contribution tiers.
-However this work is currently unable to progress as we await the government’s plan to address the age discrimination effect of younger staff moving to the 2015 Career Average Revalued Earnings scheme.
+However, this work is currently unable to progress as we await the Government’s plan to address the age discrimination effect of younger staff moving to the 2015 Career Average Revalued Earnings scheme.

 What is the process for locally agreeing the use of the maximum of 8 consecutive shifts or 5 long day shifts once they are reduced as standard?

 It should follow existing local processes for agreeing changes to the work schedule and should involve consultation with the trainees on the rota.
 A work schedule review should be initiated as necessary.
 Disagreements on changes to the working patterns should be escalated to the guardian of safe working and junior doctor forum in the first instance, then escalated further through the work schedule review appeals process.
 The second stage of the work schedule review appeals process involves a trade union representative, such as your industrial relations officer.

 Are there any safeguards to protect trainees from being pressured to agree to work the maximum 8 consecutive days or 5 consecutive long days?
 Will there be guidance on this?

 As above, escalation layers such as the involvement of the junior doctor forum and guardian of safe working to ensure that trainees are supported by a wider group when disagreements arise in relation to the use of the higher limits.
 This can also be further escalated through the work schedule review appeals process as necessary, with the final stage appeal process involving trade union representation from your local industrial relations officer.